movebit/publications/README.md

 # MoveBit Sampled Audit Reports
-MoveBit is a sub-brand under BitsLab with mission to Secure and Build Emerging Web3 Ecosystems
+MoveBit is a sub-brand under BitsLab.

 The vision of BitsLab is to be a Web3 security organization respected by the industry and users.
 It focuses on infrastructure development and security audits for emerging ecosystems including Sui, Aptos, Bitcoin, TON, Zero-Knowledge, etc. Under its umbrella, there are 3 sub-brands: MoveBit, ScaleBit, and TonBit.